-You might want to adjust the quantities in some recipes to make smaller amounts.
-Anywhere from 1 to 5 gallons may be made at a time, but since refrigerated storage beyond 3 weeks to a month is not recommended, because of the ability of the yeast to develop higher levels of alcohol, make only what you can realistically consume.
+You'll likely want to adjust the ingredient quantities in some recipes to make smaller amounts.
+Anywhere from 1 to 5 gallons may be made at a time, but since refrigerated storage beyond 3 weeks to a month is not recommended — because of the ability of the yeast to develop higher levels of alcohol — make only what you can realistically consume.

-IMPORTANT: Do not use the quantity of yeast called for in the old fashioned recipes.
+NEVER use the quantity of yeast called for in the old fashioned beverage recipes.
 Remember, these are nineteenth-century recipes.
-The yeasts available then were not as good as those we have available today, as yeast quality has improved dramatically in recent years.
-Using too much yeast will lead to over carbonation and a strong yeasty taste.
+The yeast available then was not as good as today's yeast, as yeast quality has improved dramatically in recent years.
+Overusing yeast will lead to over carbonation, and a strong yeasty taste.

 Only use about 1/8 to 1/4 teaspoonful of dried yeast for each recipe despite what the recipe calls for — no more than 1/2 teaspoonful.
 But, as each recipe is different, you may have to experiment to determine the correct amount of yeast to use.

-"Experiment" is the word to remember when you're learning how to carbonate and making homemade soft drinks.
+EXPERIMENT is the operative word to remember when learning how to carbonate drinks.

 If you would like to add a touch of pizzazz to your bottled beverage, you can stir a few drops of food coloring into the mixture right before bottling.
 The food coloring will improve its appearance as some natural ingredients may cause the beverage to appear muddy or murky looking.
 Experiment by using different colors to give your soda pops a unique and appealing appearance.

 After you've finished bottling, thoroughly clean all the used equipment and utensils, dry them well on a rack, and store them dust-free in a box until their next use.